Edward Everett: United States representative

 The political situation in the country was quite fluid in the late 1820s.
 The Federalist Party had collapsed, and the victorious Democratic-Republican Party had become diffuse, resulting in political factionalism in place of party affiliation.
 Everett was associated with the "National Republican" faction of John Quincy Adams and Henry Clay.
 He supported Clay's "National System"—which called for protective tariffs, internal improvements, and a national bank—and the interests of Massachusetts' propertied class.
 Everett was re-elected to four additional terms as a National Republican, serving until 1835.
 The National Republicans formally became the Whig Party in 1834.

 In Congress Everett sat on the House Committee on Foreign Affairs, and on the Committee on Libraries and Public Buildings, both of which he chaired in his last term.
 Since he was already well known to President Adams, he was a frequent guest at the White House, and came to champion the president's agenda in the House.
 He supported tariff legislation that protected Massachusetts' growing industrial interests, favored renewal of the charter of the Second Bank of the United States, and opposed the Indian Removal Act.

 Everett's most controversial action in Congress took place relatively early during his tenure there.
 In 1826 Congress debated a Constitutional amendment to alter the way the president was elected, so that Congress would not be required to decide (as it had in the 1824 election).
 Rising in opposition to the amendment on March 9, 1826, Everett delivered a three-hour speech in which he generally opposed the need to amend the Constitution.
 However, he also expounded on the issue of slavery, noting that "the New Testament says 'Slaves obey your masters'", and accepting the document even though it contained the Three-Fifths Compromise.
+Of slavery itself, Everett said, "domestic slavery is not, in my judgement, to be set down as an immoral and irreligious institution," and vowed he would "see [North America] sunk in the bottom of the ocean, before I would see any part of this fair America converted into a continental Hayti."

 Reaction to this speech was highly critical, and Everett was attacked by political friends and foes for this apparent endorsement of slavery.
 He attempted to justify his statements by pointing out that he rejected the slave trade and the act of kidnapping someone into slavery, but this did not mitigate the damage, and he was heavily criticized for it in the Massachusetts press.
 Everett would be dogged by the speech for the rest of his political career.